christiandaley/SumSharp/README.md

 ---

-## Installation
+## Why use SumSharp?

-```bash
-dotnet add package SumSharp
-```

----
+Discriminated unions, also known as sum types, are an invaluable tool for working with heterogenous data types in code.
+They help ensure safe data access patterns and can [make illegal states unrepresentable.](https://fsharpforfunandprofit.com/posts/designing-with-types-making-illegal-states-unrepresentable/)

+There are many discriminated union libraries available for C#, such as [`OneOf`](https://github.com/mcintyre321/OneOf) which has received tens of millions of downloads.
+In my experience, all of them lack features that would be expected from true, language level discriminated union types.

+`SumSharp` aims to be **the most powerful, expressive, and configurable C# discriminated union library available**.
+Its goal is to provide features and syntax comparable to the discriminated union types natively offered by languages such as F\#, Rust, Haskell, and Scala.
+Although it's impossible to exactly replicate the functionality that those other languages offer, `SumSharp` attempts to get as close as possible.

-## Features
+### Features

 - Unlimited number of cases
 - Support for class, struct, record, and record struct union types
 - Support for generic type cases
+- Expressive match syntax with exhaustiveness checking
+- Implicit conversions from types (as long as there's only one case of that type in the union)
+- Convenient handling of tuple types
 - **Highly configurable memory layout**, allowing developers to optimize for their app's memory/perfomance requirements
-- Built in JSON serialization with both System.Text.Json and Newtonsoft.Json.
-Compatible with System.Text.Json source generation and AOT compilation
+- Built in JSON serialization with both `System.Text.Json` and `Newtonsoft.Json`.
+Compatible with `System.Text.Json` source generation and AOT compilation
 - Implicit conversions to/from `OneOf` types
+- Configurable equality definitions (choose between reference or value equality for class unions)

+---

+## Installation

+```bash
+dotnet add package SumSharp
+```

+Or install via the Nuget package manager in Visual Studio.

 ---